"The Welcoming" Immigrant Rights Peace Sculpture Overview

-The technique will consist of creating a first sculpture in exact three-foot proportions, prepared in clay/plasticine, as well as the creation of several hardened molds that will use rubber and wax, to then arrive at a negative mold of the original sculpture.
+The technique will consist of creating a first sculpture in exact proportions, prepared in clay/plasticine, as well as the creation of several hardened molds that will use rubber and wax, to then arrive at a negative mold of the original sculpture.
 It will fill with liquid bronze.
-Once cooled, by breaking the molds, you will find the three-foot bronze sculpture "The Welcoming" Immigrant Rights Peace Sculpture" in sections that will be skillfully and artistically welding by the foundry’s technical specialists, guided by the artist.
-This sculpture will then be trimmed and retouched by the expert hands of Marcello Giorgi, with the collaborative assistance of Marcello Giorgi and the foundry’s excellent crafts people.
+Once cooled, by breaking the molds, you will find the bronze sculpture "The Welcoming" Immigrant Rights Peace Sculpture" in sections that will be skillfully and artistically welded by the foundry’s technical specialists, guided by the artist.
+This sculpture will then be trimmed and retouched by the expert hands of Marcello Giorgi, with the collaborative assistance of the foundry’s excellent crafts people.

 For more details on the process of lost wax bronze casting, click here to become familiar with the Lost Wax Casting process and artistry of Marcello Giorgi in this BBC TV Special, and click here to watch the sculpting process on this BBC special where world renowned Italian sculptor Marcello Giorgi is asked by BBC TV to recreate Marcello's interpretation of a Michelangelo sculpture that was lost to history.